Wednesday, March 29, 2017

 11. From Fronto: to understand the effect of suspicion, caprice, and hypocrisy in the exercise of absolute rule; and that for the most part these people we call 'Patricians' are somewhat short of human affection.

-caprice: a sudden and unaccountable change of mood or behavior
+Caprice means a sudden and unaccountable change of mood or behavior.

-patrician: an aristocrat or nobleman
+A patrician is an aristocrat or nobleman.

 Tuesday, March 21, 2017